 Building a gaming rig is expensive.
 It can be easy to just pick up the first mouse you see for the cost of a pack of biscuits and call it a day.
 But why not go the extra mile and purchase one of the best gaming mice, too?
-Throw in the best gaming keyboard and you’re ready to slay trolls and blast zombie heads.
+Throw in the best gaming keyboard, the best gaming router, the best gaming chair and a reliable headset into the mix, and you’re ready to slay trolls and blast zombie heads.

 What are the main things you should look for when shopping for the best gaming mouse?